Lambda123Design/Generative-AI-Beginner-to-Pro-with-OpenAI-Azure-OpenAI-Notes/README.md

 **H) Demo: Make a Simple Azure OpenAI API Call**

-**No needed Notes for rest of the Course; They are all already what has been done for AWMS Working and AI Foundry Course, similar to create Index and retrieving data; Course is always with you; Refer it**
+**No need Notes for rest of the Course; They are all already what has been done for AWMS Working and AI Foundry Course, similar to create Index and retrieving data; Course is always with you; Refer it**